Meeting & Greeting Airbnb Guests Running Late

 Even with planning and scheduling beforehand, you don’t really have any control over when a guest is going to arrive.
 If their plane is scheduled to land in the middle of the day, and they get delayed a couple hours, an in-person key exchange can majorly cut into your day.

-To minimize your wait-time in the event of a late (or early) guest, make sure to:
+Here are some ways you can minimize your wait-time in the event of a late (or early) guest: